Tutorial#productivity#ai-agents#parallel-work#workflow#management

-How to Run 10 Projects at Once: The AI-Powered Parallel Work Playbook
+Run 10 Projects at Once: The AI Parallel Work Playbook

-The old bottleneck was your attention.
-AI agents change the math — run 10 workstreams simultaneously, make only the decisions that matter, and multiply your output by 10x.
+AI agents change the math on parallel workstreams: run 10 simultaneously, make only the decisions that matter, and multiply output by 10x.

 Garry Tan runs 10-15 parallel Claude Code sessions simultaneously.
 Each one implements features, reviews code, tests, or ships — independently.
 He checks in on the decisions that matter and lets the rest run.